The Median Class and Superrigidity of Actions on CAT(0) Cube Complexes: Preliminaries and Basic Results

 \begin{cor} Let $Y$ be a finite dimensional irreducible CAT(0) cube complex and assume that $\Aut(Y)$ acts essentially and without fixed points on $\partial _\sphericalangle Y$.
 Then $Y$ is Euclidean if and only if $\frakH(Y)$ does not contain a facing triple of halfspaces. \end{cor}

 \begin{proof} We first prove that if $Y$ is Euclidean then there are no facing triples of halfspaces.
-Since the action is essential and there are no fixed points in $\partial_\sphericalangle Y$, if there is a facing triple of halfspaces we can skewer several times two of the hyperplanes into the third halfspace to obtain a set of pairwise facing hyperplanes of arbitrarily large cardinality.
+Since the action is essential and there are no fixed points in $\partial_\sphericalangle Y$, if there is a facing triple of halfspaces we can skewer several times two of the halfspaces into the third one to obtain a set of pairwise facing halfspaces of arbitrarily large cardinality.
 Then Lemma~\ref{NtuplesNonEuclidean} implies that $Y$ is not Euclidean.

 Conversely, we assume that there are no facing triples of hyperplanes and prove that $Y$ must be Euclidean.
 Since $Y$ is irreducible, let $\{h_n\}$ be a descending sequence of strongly separated halfspaces, $h_{n+1}\subset h_n$.
 The strategy of the proof consists in showing that $\bigcap h_n$ consists of a single point $\alpha\in\partial Y$ and in using the non-existence of facing triples of hyperplanes to show that $\*\alpha$ is also an ultrafilter.
 Then Remark~\ref{rem:opposite=>Euclidean} will complete the proof.